A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Abstract

 \section{Abstract}

-We propose a solution procedure for the finite element discretization of a static nonlinear compressible Mooney-Rivlin hyperelastic solid.
+Compressible Mooney-Rivlin theory has been us-\\ed to model hyperelastic solids, such as rubber and porous polymers, and more recently for the modeling of soft tissues for biomedical tissues, undergoing large elastic deformations.
+We propose a solution procedure for Lagrangian finite element discretization of a static nonlinear compressible Mooney-Rivlin hyperelastic solid.
 We consider the case in which the boundary condition is a large prescribed deformation, so that mesh tangling becomes an obstacle for straightforward algorithms.
 Our solution procedure involves a largely geometric procedure to untangle the mesh: solution of a sequence of linear systems to obtain initial guesses for interior nodal positions for which no element is inverted.
 After the mesh is untangled, we take Newton iterations to converge to a mechanical equilibrium.
 The Newton iterations are safeguarded by a line search similar to one used in optimization.
-Our computational results indicate that the algorithm is much faster than a straightforward Newton continuation procedure and is also more robust (i.e., able to tolerate much larger deformations).
+Our computational results indicate that the algorithm is up to 70 times faster than a straightforward Newton continuation procedure and is also more robust (i.e., able to tolerate much larger deformations).
+For a few extremely large deformations, the deformed mesh could only be computed through the use of an expensive Newton continuation method while using a tight convergence tolerance and taking very small steps. \keywords{ solids \and elasticity \and nonlinear solver \and large deformation \and moving mesh }